bbcmicrobit/micropython/docs/music.rst

 .. py:module:: music

 This is the ``music`` module and you can use it to create and play melodies.
-By default sound output will be via the built-in speaker **V2** and via the edge connector on pin 0.
+By default sound output will be via the edge connector on pin 0 and the built-in speaker **V2**.
 You can connect a wired headphones or a speaker to pin 0 and GND on the edge connector to hear the sound:

 .. image:: music-pins.png

-You can change the default pin configuration to disable the built-in speaker or output sound on another pin.
+You can also disable/enable the built-in speaker or output sound on another pin.

 To access this module you need to::